 complex calculations, more electronic „space“ for data storage, higher

+resolutions for pornographic images, grotesque financial games and so on.
 Needless to say that there is another aspect of what is to come: fatality.
 The tarot is traditionally used for divination.
 As long as the film is played from the reel there are always frames to come.
 The shape of film to come is our film.
 We don't stop playing - far out...

 the